Random Conductance Models with Stable-like Jumps: Quenched Invariance Principle: Random conductance model: quenched invariance principle

 \subsection{Examples}

-As an application of Theorem \ref{t5-1}, we consider three examples.
-One is a lattice on a half/quarter space, and other two are time-change of stable-like processes and a fractal graph respectively.
+As an application of Theorem \ref{t5-1}, we consider four examples.
+One is a lattice on a half/quarter space, and other three are time-change of stable-like processes, a bounded Lipschitz domain and a fractal graph respectively.
+We also show the the quenched invariance principle for a class of constant speed $\alpha$-stable-like random walks on $\Z^d$, by using Theorem \ref{th1} and the time change argument.